SoftInstigate/restheart-vagrant/README.md

  1. Install [Vagrant](https://www.vagrantup.com/downloads.html) 1.6+
  1. Install [Ansible](http://docs.ansible.com/intro_installation.html).

 Ansible can be universally installed via `pip`, the Python package manager.
-If `pip` isn’t already available in your distribution of Python, you can get pip by:
+If `pip` isn't already available in your distribution of Python, you can get pip by:

     $ sudo easy_install pip